cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 =====================

 In the last section we associated tasks with scripts and ran a simple workflow.
-In this section we will look at how we can configure these tasks.
+In this section we will look at how to configure these tasks.

 Environment Variables